 Advantage IQ has a \$15.0 million committed credit agreement with an expiration date of February 2011.
+Advantage IQ is in the process of evaluating various alternatives and expects to have a new credit facility in place prior to the February 2011 expiration of its current committed credit agreement.
 Advantage IQ may elect to increase the credit facility to \$25.0 million under the same agreement.
 The credit agreement is secured by substantially all of Advantage IQ's assets.
-Advantage IQ had \$5.3 million of borrowings outstanding under the credit agreement as of March 31, 2010, compared to \$5.7 million as of December 31, 2009.
+Advantage IQ did not have any borrowings outstanding under the credit agreement as of September 30, 2010, compared to \$5.7 million as of December 31, 2009.